Garfonso/dlinkWebSocketClient/README.md

  model: string, //optional either w115 or w245.
  log: function, //optional, pass function for debug logging, defaults to noop.
  keepAlive: number, //options, interval in seconds to ping.
 Defaults to 30.
 Use 0 to turn off.
+ useTelnetForToken: boolean //if true, in the login command, the library will try to get the token by connecting via telnet.
 }
 ```

 ###### connect / disconnect
 No parameters.
 Starts / Stops socket connection.
 connect returns a promise that will resolve when the connection is ready to use (i.e. login is possible)

+###### getTokenFromTelnet
+Helper function to connect to telnet and extract the token from telnet.
+It seems token changes every day on W115.
+So
+we can just get it from telnet when needed.

 ###### login
 Logs in to the device.
 Will call connect, if not already done.
 Returns promise.